Bishop Hendricken High School: John Walderman, former principal

 In 1986, Principal John Walderman was arrested for soliciting sex from an underage boy.
 The case was dismissed a year later.
 When it was discovered that Walderman had then been reassigned to another all-boys' high school in Harlem, New York, he became a notable figure in the sexual abuse scandal in the Congregation of Christian Brothers.

 Timothy J. Sheldon, former vice principal

 Former vice principal Timothy J. Sheldon pleaded no contest to one count of solicitation of sex to a child on Thursday, February 10, 2005.
 Sheldon, who had worked at the school for over 10 years, was charged with two counts of indecent solicitation of a minor, according to TurnTo10.
 He allegedly had a sexually explicit discussion in an online chat room with who Sheldon believed to be a 14-year-old boy.
-Sheldon was arrested on the 17th of December, 2004.
+Sheldon was arrested on 17 December 2004.
 At age 39, Sheldon was sentenced to five years probation and was forced to surrender his state teaching certificate and was ordered to complete sex offender counseling.
 He is also not to be employed in any job involving contact with minors in the future and to not use the Internet.